 Professor Viarengo is a specialist in public policy, labor economics and economic development.
 Her research focuses on labor markets, comparative education policy and international migration.
 She has examined education policy, gender gaps and labor market outcomes in the OECD and developing countries in trying to better understand how to reduce poverty and inequality.

 In 2018 Professor Viarengo was awarded with the Eisenhower Fellowship.
 In 2013 she was selected as a Young Global Leader by the World Economic Forum.
-In 2009 Dr. Viarengo was elected Fellow of the Royal Society of Arts and she was named Newton International Fellow by the British Academy, Royal Society and Royal Academy of Engineering.
+Dr. Viarengo was elected Fellow of the Royal Society of Arts and she was named Newton International Fellow by the British Academy, Royal Society and Royal Academy of Engineering.
 She holds a PhD from the London School of Economics and a Master’s Degree from Northwestern University.